MRCIEU/rhds-tcga/README.md

 ## Run analysis

-To run the analysis you need R installed:
+To run the analysis you need R packages installed:

 ```R
 renv::restore()